Al Pacino says it was an ‘honour’ to act alongside Robert Duvall

 Duvall earned his first Oscar nomination in the best supporting actor category for playing the Mafia adviser.

-Over the course of his career, Duvall was nominated for seven Academy Awards, including for best supporting actor for his performance as Lieutenant Colonel Bill Kilgore in 1979’s Apocalypse Now, also directed by Coppola, which he made famous with the line: “I love the smell of napalm in the morning.”
+Over the course of his career, Duvall was nominated for seven Academy Awards, including for best supporting actor for his performance as Lieutenant Colonel Bill Kilgore in 1979’s Apocalypse Now, which he made famous with the line: “I love the smell of napalm in the morning.”

 His Oscar win, however, did not come until 1984, for his portrayal of a country music star recovering from alcoholism in Tender Mercies.